mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 cannot be used for normal ship operations.

 Collectors become available at TL14.
 They consume
-1% of a ship’s tonnage multiplied by the maximum jump number its drive is capable of, plus five tons.
+1% of a ship's tonnage multiplied by the maximum jump number its drive is capable of, plus five tons.
 They cost MCr0.5 per ton.